Triumph of Death (2018)

 Karl Larsson (Mutant Chiron Games)

 Variety is the spice of life.
 I figured I’d change up the formula a little bit and do a review of a non OSR game that looks sufficiently metal every once in a while.
-After all, I wouldn’t have discovered Xas Irkalla if I’d have stuck with the Oldschool corner of the elfgame universe now wouldn’t I?
+After all, I wouldn’t have discovered Xas Irkalla if I’d have stuck with the Oldschool corner of the elfgame swimming pool now would I?
 Unfortunately for me I discovered several pages in that Triumph of Death is a storygame and I HATE storygames.
-As a test of my abilities I have decided to review it anyway, with the bonus objective of making the review sufficiently intelligible so that even PEOPLE THAT LIKE STORYGAMES would be able to figure out if it was something for them or not.
+As a test of my abilities I have decided to review it anyway, with the bonus objective of making the review sufficiently intelligible so that even PEOPLE THAT LIKE STORYGAMES would be able to figure out if it was something for them.

 Triumph of Death is named after the famous high medieval painting depicting what I can only assume to be a typical South American country after the implementation of socialist policies…